Read This Before Your First Forest Bathing Session.

 Mistake #2: Trying to “Do It Right”

-If you’re a perfectionist, an overthinker, or someone who loves a good checklist, this is for you.
+If you’re a perfectionist, an overthinker, or someone who loves a good checklist, you might find this to be a little edgy or difficult to lean in to.

 People often show up asking questions like: